martin-arusalu/chicken-or-egg/README.md

 # chicken-or-egg
-Biggest mystery of our universe answered.
+Biggest mystery of our universe finally answered.